nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 An ArtBuddy command is typically made up of the following parts:

+{: .no_toc}
+##### Command keyword
-* **Command keyword**: This is the keyword that tells ArtBuddy exactly what command you wish to execute.
+This is the keyword that tells ArtBuddy exactly what command you wish to execute.
 All ArtBuddy commands have a unique command keyword so ArtBuddy knows what you want to do.

+{: .no_toc}
+##### Index
-* **Index**: Some ArtBuddy commands have an index, this simply a number that uniquely identifies the Customer or Commission that you wish to execute your command on.
+Some ArtBuddy commands have an [index](#glossary), this simply a number that uniquely identifies the customer, commission, or iteration that you wish to execute your command on.
 A customer's or commission's index is simply the number that appears beside your customer's name, or commission's title.

 <div markdown="span" class="alert alert-warning">

 :exclamation: **Caution:** For ArtBuddy to understand what you mean, all ArtBuddy commands must begin with their command keyword.
-Also, if an ArtBuddy command accepts an index, **the index must appear immediately** after the command keyword.
+Also, if an ArtBuddy command accepts an index, **the index must appear immediately after the command keyword**.
 </div>

+{: .no_toc}
+##### Command parameters
-* **Command parameters**: Some ArtBuddy commands also accept command parameters.
+Some ArtBuddy commands also accept command parameters.
 These are just additional inputs that ArtBuddy requires to execute some commands properly.
 For instance, to add a customer, ArtBuddy needs to know the name of the customer which you'll need to pass into ArtBuddy as a command parameter.
-<br><br>For ArtBuddy to understand these command parameters, you need to attach a 'prefix' in front of
+<br><br>For ArtBuddy to understand these command parameters, you need to attach a ['prefix'](#glossary) in front of
 each of these parameters.
-A 'prefix' is simply a single character with a forward slash (eg: "n/", "p/", "d/") that lets ArtBuddy know what the piece of data you've passed into ArtBuddy is.
-With a prefix attached to each command parameter, ArtBuddy now understands whether a command parameter is a customer's name, or a customer's phone number.
-Neat right?

 <div markdown="block" class="alert alert-info">

-:information_source: Advanced details on ArtBuddy command parameters can be found in [Appendix: Further notes on command parameters](#further-notes-on-command-parameters).
+:information_source: **Note:** Advanced details on ArtBuddy command parameters can be found in [Appendix: Further notes on command parameters](#further-notes-on-command-parameters).
 </div>